Message from the Division of Plastic Surgery Research Directors

 University of Wisconsin’s Plastic Surgery Division has been committed over the last four decades to basic and clinical science research, and our current research portfolio makes us even more excited about the future.
 Whether you are a medical trainee interested in working and learning in our labs, a scientist wanting to collaborate with our faculty, or a grateful patient wishing to donate to research that will impact thousands of patients in the future, we welcome you to our research program.

 Ahmed Afifi, MD, has an externally and internally funded qualitative outcomes research program that is currently studying migraine surgery.
-UW is one of the few centers in the country offering this cutting edge surgery, and we are also part of a national multicenter study on this topic.
+UW is one of the few centers in the country offering this cutting-edge surgery, and we are also part of a national multicenter study on this topic.
 Our qualitative program aims to specifically study how this surgery actually impacts the patients and their quality of life.

 Venkat Rao, MD, MBA, and other faculty have contributed several articles about the Business aspects of plastic surgery, an always changing yet important topic.
 These have included the effects of the Affordable Care Act, how to establish a cosmetic surgery center, and reimbursement for skin cancer surgery.
-With our long standing Global Health initiative that have been in place for nearly 3 decades, we have published and presented several articles about pediatric and cleft surgery, and the value of global health.
-Del Mount, MD, is the Director of our Global Health Program and she and all the faculty continue to travel and treat patients in Africa, Asia, South America and Central America.

-And yes, we are very busy, which is why the article on maintaining a healthy life work balance by our chief, Mike Bentz, MD, is a must read.
+And yes, we are very busy, which is why the article on maintaining a healthy life work balance by our former chair, Mike Bentz, MD, is a must read.
 In addition to his many publications, Dr. Bentz is the editor of the world’s major textbook on pediatric plastic surgery.
 He is also interested in Education Research, and the UW Department of Surgery has established itself in the forefront of that field.
-Neil Salypapongse, MD, our residency program director, is involved in Simulation Research.
-UW’s impressive simulation center is headed by Carla Pugh, MD, a frequent TED speaker and recognized expert in the field.
-All our faculty, including Catey Garland, MD, Brett Michelotti, MD, Brian Gander, MD, and Katy Gast, MD are involved in research in their respective subspecialties in plastic surgery.

 The “Wisconsin Idea” is a philosophy embraced by UW since 1904, and emphasizes that the impact of our research should extend beyond the walls of our institution, to reach all citizens of the state, country and the world.
-On behalf of all our faculty, residents, medical students, research fellows and staff, we thank you for your interest and invite you to join us in continuing the Wisconsin Idea” tradition.
+On behalf of all our faculty, residents, medical students, research fellows and staff, we thank you for your interest and invite you to join us in continuing the “Wisconsin Idea” tradition.

-Director of Clinical Research
+Director of Research

 Active Clinical Research >>